Software Engineering is a discipline that aims at producing high-quality software through a systematic, well-planned approach to software development.

 Software Process Engineering

-Finding and fixing the defect in the early stage of the software development reduces time, rework and money.
-Finding the defect in later stages always costs multiple times than early stages.
-It enhances the quality by adding reliability, portability, maintainability, etc.
+Finding and fixing the defect in the early stage of Software Development reduces time, rework and money.
+Finding the defect in later stages always costs multiple times than the early stages.
+It enhances quality by adding reliability, portability, maintainability, etc.

-One of such mistake proofing technique is POKA-YOKE,
+One of such mistake-proofing technique is POKA-YOKE,

 It’s a quality assurance process introduced by Japanese engineer Shigeo Shingo.
-This term is used in the Japanese language as “Poka” meaning mistake and “Yoke” meaning prevent i.e. mistake preventing or mistake proofing technique.
+This term is used in the Japanese language as “Poka” meaning mistake and “Yoke” meaning prevent i.e. mistake preventing or mistake-proofing technique.

 The purpose of Poka-Yoke is to develop processes to reduce defects by avoiding or correcting (design to show alerts or warning messages to the user) mistakes in early design and development phases.
 This technique is mostly used in manufacturing industries but now this effective technique is also adapted to software development processes as well.